ceramicnetwork/docs/docs/docs/introduction/index.md

 # Introduction to Ceramic

-Ceramic is a high-performance protocol for building decentralized data applications.
+Ceramic is a high-performance protocol for decentralized data applications.

-With Ceramic, developers can build and deploy applications which rely completely on decentralized, open-source protocols for storing, manipulating, and retrieving data in a censorship-free, permissionless, and self-sovereign manner.
-We cou With Ceramic, developers can build and deploy applications which rely completely on decentralized, open-source protocols for storing, manipulating, and retrieving data in a censorship-free, permissionless, and self-sovereign manner.
+With Ceramic, developers can build applications that store, manipulate, and retrieve data from a highly-scalable, decentralized network.

+is permissionless, composable, and self-sovereign.
+We cou

 We cou With Ceramic, developers can build and deploy applications which rely completely on decentralized, open-source protocols for storing, manipulating, and retrieving data in a censorship-free, permissionless, and self-sovereign manner.
 We cou With Ceramic, developers can build and deploy applications which rely completely on decentralized, open-source protocols for storing, manipulating, and retrieving data in a censorship-free, permissionless, and self-sovereign manner.
 We cou